Norwegian Iranians: Politics

 Many Norwegian-Iranians have experienced successful political careers, in many different political parties, across the political spectrum.
 Reza Rezaee was a member of the Oslo City Council for the far-left party Red. until his death in 2022.
 Mazyar Keshvari was a deputy member of parliament for the Progress Party and also sat on the Oslo City Council; he is an outspoken activist for human rights in Iran.

 Masud Gharahkhani is a key politician for the Labour Party, and was candidate for becoming the first non-Western mayor of a Norwegian town in 2011 but lost in the election.
 Gharahkani became a member of the Norwegian parliament, Storting, in 2017 and served as its president (speaker) from november 2021.
 His father Bijan is a notable Labour Union activist.
 Another Labour party politician, Farahnaz Bahrami, who fled Iran in 1990, became a Norwegian citizen in 1997 and was elected deputy member of parliament for Hedmark county in the period 2009-2013.

 Media and entertainment

 During the 2012 Eurovision Song Contest, Norway voted singer Touraj "Tooji" Keshktar all the way to the European finals.
 Model and actress Negar Khan became a notable celebrity after appearing in the Norwegian version of reality TV-series Paradise Hotel, while former Miss Norway pageant Aylar Lie (née Sharareh Dianati) has long been a famous artist, glamor-model and actress on Norwegian screens.

 In the news media, journalist Mina Ghabel Lunde worked for several years as a reporter for the Norwegian Broadcasting Corporation before becoming PR-chief at Warner Music Norway.
-She is now a reporter at Dagens Næringsliv, the Norwegian Business Daily. while Mina Hadjian was a successful but controversial radio personality and talk-show host during the late 2000s.
-In 2023, Javad Parsa won the award, Photo of the Year; it is conferred by [the press photography club,] Pressefotografenes Klubb.
+She is now a reporter at Dagens Næringsliv, the Norwegian Business Daily.
+Mina Hadjian was a successful but controversial radio personality and talk-show host during the late 2000s.
+In 2023, Javad Parsa won the Photo of the Year award, conferred by the Pressefotografenes Klubb.